pranto1209/E-commerce-Application/README.md

 # E-commerce-Application
-E-commerce store with .NET and Angular
+E-commerce Application with .NET and Angular